wp-plugins/wp-photo-album-plus/readme.txt

 * Settings: To control the various settings to customize your needs.
 * Sidebar Widget: To specify the behaviour for an optional sidebar photo of the day widget.
 * Help & Info: Much information about how to...

+Translations:

+There are translations in many languages.
+The frontend and admin sides are separately translatable.
+* Dutch translation by OpaJaap himself (<a href="http://www.opajaap.nl">Opa Jaap's Weblog</a>) (both)
+* Slovak translation by Branco Radenovich (<a href="http://webhostinggeeks.com/user-reviews/">WebHostingGeeks.com</a>) (frontend)
+* Polish translation by Maciej Matysiak (both)

 == Installation ==